ibm-cloud-docs/account/iam-service-roles.md

 Review the available platform and service roles and the actions mapped to each to help you assign access.
 If you're using the CLI or API to assign access, use `power-iaas.network` for the service name.

 No supported roles.
+## Power Virtual Server Network Address Group
+{: #power-iaas.network-address-group-roles}

+Review the available platform and service roles and the actions mapped to each to help you assign access.
+If you're using the CLI or API to assign access, use `power-iaas.network-address-group` for the service name.

+No supported roles.
 ## Power Virtual Server Network Interface
 {: #power-iaas.network-interface-roles}